You fight til' the end

 Mr. Gar: Uh, huh?
 Oh, oh... uh, you're a valuable help at the Bodega, K.O.!
 Uh, excellent work!
 You're a very nice, helpful boy!

 K.O.: Enough!
 Your approval's useless to me now!

 - Credits Gag: Just like in The Venture Bros., supervising animation director Kimson Albert has a different nickname in the credits of each episode, taken from a line in said episode.

-- Cut Lex Luthor a Check: Mostly averted.
-Lord Boxman runs a successful company producing robotic mooks that he sells to other super villains; however, he is so obsessed with Mr. Gar and Lakewood Plaza Turbo that he is neglecting his orders, so his investors threaten to cut him off if he doesn't shape up.
+- Cut Lex Luthor a Check: Mostly averted, as Lord Boxman runs a successful company producing robotic mooks for other super villains.
+The problem comes in that he is so obsessed with Mr. Gar and Lakewood Plaza that he often neglects his orders, so his investors threaten to cut him off if he doesn't shape up.

 - Damned by Faint Praise: In "T.K.O.", after Enid and Rad helped do a good job defending the Plaza and K.O. has one of those "off days":K.O. [thinking to himself]: I spend all my time with cool heroes at the plaza now, but I'm still getting thrashed by Darrells?
 Why can't I be strong like Rad and Enid? [spoken] And how could I call myself a hero when I can't even shoot a power fist when I need it?

 Enid: Hey, power isn't everything, brush-head.
 You've got your own heroic qualities, like ... being cute!
 At least you're cute.

 Mr. Gar: Good work, employees!
 I'll now praise your acts of heroism one by one: Enid, very impressive foot-eye coordination, as always; Rad, well done saving that small child with your finger beam.
 Great improvements from you both!